Warren Wilson College Receives Grant For Indigenous Stewardship

 “When we talk about disciplines, we tend to create certain borders,” Kusujiarti said.
 “What this project is for is transcending borders, creating communities, but at the same time, emphasizing history and culture.
 Instead of focusing on differences that create borders, that create gaps, I want those differences to create bridges.”

-The bridges do not stop at students and staff; the project aims to connect WWC to the larger community as well.
-By inviting Indigenous speakers to campus and creating open community events, spreading traditional ecological knowledge and Indigenous stories beyond the bubble of campus is possible.
+The bridges do not stop at students and staff; the project aims to connect WWC to the larger community.
+Achieving this by inviting Indigenous speakers to campus creating open community events and spreading traditional ecological knowledge and Indigenous stories beyond the bubble of campus.
 Kusujiari describes this act as “decolonizing.”

 “Colonization creates divisions, colonization creates competitions, colonization creates conflict,” Kusujiarti said.
 “So, how can we decolonize so that, instead of divisions, instead of conflict and separations, we need to create more connections, more interactions, more community?”

-Parallel to the work being done with the Work College Consortium Grant, projects have been initiated with the help of the Davidson Grant which was awarded last year.
+Parallel to the work being done with the Work College Consortium Grant, projects have been initiated with the help of the Davidson Grant that was awarded last year.

-Working at the intersection of material reuse, regenerative agriculture and social justice for almost a decade, Ivy Beach became the supervisor of The Climate and Sustainability Crew last year.
+Working at the intersection of material reuse, regenerative agriculture and social justice for almost a decade, Beach became the supervisor of The Climate and Sustainability Crew last year.
 She explains that after attempting a windrow composting project in what was formerly the horse paddock, they realized the waste was leaching out into the waterways.
-Transitioning away from that system, she and the crew began reimagining what the space could be.
+Transitioning away from that system, she and the crew began reimagining the space.

 “Being very new to this campus, getting a sense of what spaces and places we are lacking on campus and whose voices are not being centered and uplifted in places on campus, it became very apparent that there was an opportunity to uplift Indigenous voices here at Warren Wilson,” Beach said.
 “There really isn’t a lot of institutionalized infrastructure and organization around Indigenous history on campus – and their present and also their future here.”

 “In the Cherokee language, each plant has its own name and story,” Ghosthorse said.
-“This place is meant to be a learning space as well—a social space where people can come together to learn about them actively.
-And in that, we’re also caring for them, because we’re taking the time to get to know them.”
+“This place is meant to be a learning space as well — a social space where people can come together to learn about them actively.
+In that, we’re also caring for them, because we’re taking the time to get to know them.”

-Associate Professor of Conservation Biology and the Associate Chair of Environmental Studies, Liesl Erb, is excited to bring her expertise in plant identification and selection to the project.
+Associate Professor of Conservation Biology and the Associate Chair of Environmental Studies Erb is excited to bring her expertise in plant identification and selection to the project.

 Ghosthorse emphasizes culture and the integration of different types of learning and perspectives.
 As an Indigenous student herself, she understands that a project this big requires a focus on holistic learning and teaching.